Tech

 Nov 24, 2025

-WCAG (Web Content Accessibility Guidelines) is the bible of accessibility.
-But let's be honest—it is dense.
+WCAG (Web Content Accessibility Guidelines) is the bible of digital accessibility.
+But let's be honest—the official documentation is dense.
 That's why we've broken down the most critical parts of the latest version, WCAG 2.2, into a practical checklist for coders.

 WCAG 2.2 does not replace 2.1; it extends it.
 The main focus is on users with cognitive disabilities and mobile interfaces.
-If you are aiming for Level AA compliance (required by most laws), here is what you need to know.
+If you're aiming for Level AA compliance (required by most accessibility laws), this is what you need to know.

 Version 2.2 introduced 9 new success criteria.
-The most impactful for standard websites are:
+Here are the most impactful for standard websites:

 Focus Appearance

 Removing the browser's default focus (outline: none) is a cardinal sin in accessibility unless replaced with something better.
-WCAG 2.2 tightens these rules.
+WCAG 2.2 tightens these rules significantly.

 Target Size (Minimum)